Fannie Barrier Williams: Education and early career

-Fannie Barrier Williams was the first black woman to graduate from the Brockport Normal School(SUNY @ Brockport now).
+Fannie Barrier Williams was the first black woman to graduate from the Brockport Normal School (now SUNY Brockport).
 Williams was also a founding member of The Arethusa Sorority while at the Normal school in 1870.
-Arethusa is still a 'local' sorority in New York State.
-Now known as Sigma Gamma Phi, it has four active chapters, all at different SUNY campuses.
+Though Arethusa is still a sorority in New York State known as Sigma Gamma Phi, the Brockport chapter was dissolved in 1939.
 After graduation, Barrier went south to teach at a school for blacks in Hannibal, Missouri, where she encountered a level of racism she never experienced in Brockport.
 For the first time, she witnessed segregation, intimidation, physical assault, and other degradations suffered by many blacks.
 She reported that she was "shattered" by the discrimination she encountered and this new awareness of racism targeted toward women of color ultimately led her to pursue a lifetime of activism.

 Disheartened by the racism she was experiencing, Barrier left the south to study piano at the New England Conservatory of Music in Boston, Massachusetts.
 However, the conservatory had a widespread reach and influence, drawing students from both the North and the South.
 Southern white students objected to Barrier's presence, and she was pressured to leave.

 After leaving the conservatory in Boston, Barrier went to the Washington, D.C., area to teach, joining the emerging education movement, which focused on freedmen and freedwomen.
 The education movement and community allowed her to socialize and make connections with other educated blacks.
 However, she also experienced significant difficulties due to her race when she enrolled in the School of Fine Arts in Washington to study portrait painting.

 While teaching in Washington, D.C., she met her future husband Samuel Laing Williams of Georgia and Chicago.
 He worked in the United States Pension Office while studying law at Columbian University (later George Washington University Law School).
 They were married in Brockport in August 1887, returned to Washington, and eventually settled in Chicago, Illinois, where Williams was admitted to the Illinois Bar, and began a successful law practice.
 The couple joined All Souls (Unitarian) Church in Chicago.